Peregian Springs

 The level of cultural diversity witnessed in Peregian Springs was found to be above average when compared nationally for a number of language and cultural background related metrics

 Peregian Springs had a higher than average cultural diversity, with 8.2% speaking a language other than English at home and 27.1% born overseas.
-Christianity was the predominant religion, making up 43.3%.
-Judaism was slightly overrepresented compared to the rest of Queensland, comprising 0.3%.
+Christianity was the predominant religion, at 43.3%.
+Judaism was notably overrepresented, comprising 0.3%, compared to 0.3% regionally.

 Frequently Asked Questions - Diversity